TUM-DSE/sys-lab/README.md

 ## Contact

-For any further questions/comments, please contact the course organizer(s):
+For any further questions/comments, don't hesitate to get in touch with the course organizer(s):

 - [Ilya Meignan--Masson](https://ilya-meignan--masson.me)
 - [Prof. Bhatotia](https://dse.in.tum.de/bhatotia/)